sampsyo/cs6120/content/blog/2025-12-15-torchsplit.md

 Finally, we found that the componentized deployment achieves better GPU resource utilization.
 We queried GPU utilization % and memory usage statistics for each GPU (using nvidia-smi) every 100ms while the program was running.
 The monolithic deployment averaged about 25% utilization and 1215 MiB memory; the componentized one attained 46% utilization and 5100 MiB memory.
 There’s definitely still a lot of room for improvement here; this goes back to optimizing the allocation.

-## Future Work
+Future work

-There are a lot of things we can do to further improve performance.
-As mentioned previously, we can do a better job of allocating components to GPUs.
-This would involve doing more thorough profiling; since many ML models scale well with batching, benchmarking throughput and GPU utilization at different batch sizes would allow us to determine the optimal max batch size and specify inputs to the ILP based on that.
+There are a lot of things we can do to further improve performance; we’ll talk about a couple which we touched on previously.

+First, we can do a better job of allocating components to GPUs.
+This would involve incorporating more information from the profiling step into the allocation problem.
+In particular, we should consider batching; many ML models scale well with batching, so specifying inputs to the ILP based on throughput and GPU utilization at different batch sizes could generate a better allocation.
 MIG partitioning and finer grained GPU profiling could also help us get to better resource utilization and performance.

 Stage to stage handoffs introduce overheads in a componentized deployment which do not exist for a monolithic application, so minimizing them is important.
 Ray stage to stage handoffs are done via TCP; this is slow, and different model serving platforms may offer the opportunity to use RDMA.
 Depending on the hardware platform, NVLink might also be possible.

+GenAI Statement

+We used ChatGPT to generate the Python plotting scripts.
+It’s quite good at this.

+We also used ChatGPT to help diagnose issues with the Ray deployment; this involved pasting the error messages from the Ray logs along with a brief description of the problem/context.
+It’s not so good at this; it was sometimes helpful and sometimes completely useless.